canjs/canjs/guides/getting-started-tutorial/more-on-components.md

 of the scope.
 Getting and setting are done through the `attr` function off of the scope object, in this case `this` is bound to the scope, because we're within a method of the scope.
 Let's look at an example.

-Open up `restaurant_list`, and modify the scope's `restaurantSelected` property as follows:
+Open up `restaurant_list.js` and modify the scope's `restaurantSelected` property as follows:

->>>Note: Drop second line of code below entirely, and explain why we can access directly off of VM.
+>>>Note: Drop second line of code below entirely and explain why we can access directly off of VM.

 ```
 restaurantSelected: function(viewModel, select) {